HL7/davinci-ra/input/pagecontent/report-generation.md

 ### Introduction and Background

 During this phase of the lifecycle process, the Payer determines if there is grounds for suspecting that a patient may have a risk-adjustable condition that has not yet been documented during the current clinical evaluation period.
 Quality measures have clear rules governing when the patient is included in/excluded from the measure denominator and numerator; not so for risk adjustment.
 Payers often must statistically infer the likelihood that a patient might have an undocumented Condition Category (CC).
-This statistical process is called CC suspecting and is generally done in two ways:
+This statistical process is called Condition Category (CC) suspecting and is generally done in two ways:
 - Historic conditions (also known as persisting conditions) are those which were documented during some past clinical evaluation periods, but have not yet been documented in the current period; and
 - Suspected conditions, which are identified through the use of statistical modeling.